Building Your Credit History from a Young Age

-Make sure you can afford to pay back every penny of credit on time, every time and don’t overspend just because the credit is there.
+Make sure you can afford to pay back every penny of credit on time, every time, and don’t overspend just because the credit is there.

 Track everything and know exactly when payments are due so that you can make sure the money is in place to pay them.

-It is far better for you to take a bill completely in your name and pay it in full than to have a shared bill and be unknowingly let down by a flat mate with a different financial outlook.
+It is far better for you to take a bill completely in your name and pay it in full than to have a shared bill and be unknowingly let down by a flat mate that has a different financial outlook.

 This can cause conflict, especially if someone tries to avoid paying, or if someone genuinely cannot pay for an ongoing time – only volunteer to have your name on a bill if you know you can afford to cover the entire amount in an emergency.

 Step 7 – Build on your success

-Through an online credit report multi-agency website (like Check My File), you will be able to see if your credit report is good and if so, you might want to consider applying for an improved credit card or upping your overdraft limit even if you don’t need either.
-Gradual growth is how you build your credit score for later life.
+Through an online, multi-agency credit reporting website (like Checkmyfile), you will be able to see if your credit report is good and if so, you might want to consider applying for an improved credit card (perhaps one with benefits and rewards) or upping your overdraft limit if necessary.

 Step 8 – Have patience

-It does take time to build credit and improve your credit score, but with a little patience the time soon passes, and you’ll be in a strong position.
+It does take time to build credit and improve your credit score, but with a little patience, the time soon passes and you’ll be in a strong position.

 Is it good to build credit early?

-On the face of it, it seems like a good idea to build your credit as soon as possible, giving you access to bigger and better things as you get older.
+On the face of it, it seems like a good idea to build your credit rating as soon as possible, giving you access to bigger and better things as you get older.
 Anyone considering a mortgage before they are 25 will want to start working on their credit score at 18.